Slots

 The slot puzzle verifies the coin's parent is a singleton with the same launcher id as the singleton spending the slot, ensuring the slots aren't 'fake.'
 The slot puzzle does not, however, assert anything about the controller singleton's inner puzzle.
 This property accommodates more complex 'launches' where, for example, the CATalog eve singleton has a custom inner puzzle that launches two special slots (list ends, which have special properties) and then sets the new inner puzzle to the 'dApp' puzzle that allows anyone to register new CATs.

 Warning: Slots do not ensure uniquenes by themselves.
 Users can always 'omit' a given slot to trick a naive dApp that the slot doesn't exist.
 For example, a naive handle registration app might be tricked into registering the same handle twice.
 If dApps need to ensure slots are not skipped, they should index them or build more advanced data structures such as cross-slot doubly-linked sorted lists.
-More information about the technique can be found in this blog post.
+More information about the technique can be found in .

 Warning 2: Slots assume the controller singleton always has an amount of 1.

-Written by yakuhito from FireAcademy.io on Feb 11th, 2025.
+Written by from on Feb 11th, 2025.